yellowmessenger/documentation/docs/platform_concepts/inbox/inbox-settings/workflows/sla.md

 ![](https://i.imgur.com/y0btViB.png)

-10. Add **Escalation** to send escalations when the SLA is violated.
-This will send an email to the mentioned list when an SLA is breached or after a selected time the SLA is breached.
+#### Add Escalation to send escalations mails when the SLA is violated.

+10. Adding escalation will send an email to the mentioned list when an SLA is breached or after a selected time the SLA is breached.
     - You can select when the escalation mail must be sent.
 Select **First response/Next response/Resolution time**
      - Add when the escalation must be sent by mentioning it next to **escalate in**.
      - Add the list of email IDs that this escalation must be sent to.